elk4nh/URGENT/README.md

 The setup script will:
 - Install required packages (tor, proxychains4, sqlmap, curl)
 - Configure Tor for IP rotation
-- Set up Firefox to use Tor (if requested)
+- Set up Firefox to use Tor (optional - Firefox-ESR will be installed if not present)
 - Create test scripts
 - Configure auto-restart
 - Start the IP rotation daemon

+### Main Scripts

+After installation, these scripts will be available on your system:

+- `tor_proxy_setup.py` - The main script for managing Tor proxies
+- `/usr/local/bin/test-tor` - Script to test your Tor connection
+- `/usr/local/bin/firefox-tor` - Script to launch Firefox with Tor proxy
+- `/usr/local/bin/check_tor_proxy.sh` - Script that ensures the Tor proxy is running

 ## Basic Usage